aishaElGhazaly/aishaElGhazaly/README.md

 # 👋 Hey, I'm Ash

-Computer Engineering grad who likes building things that interest me, whether it’s the stock market, deep space, or music.
+Computer Engineering grad who likes building things that interest me, whether it’s about the stock market, deep space, or music.

 Sometimes they work, sometimes they don’t.
 But I always learn something.